tsugitools/tdiscus/README.md

 Features yet to be added:

+* The ability to get email updates when a comment is added to a thread.

 * Image uploading into thread text.
 I added a feature to Tsugi's blob storage to improve the ability to delete unreferences images from the Tsugi single-instance blob store.
 I want to make sure this works really well before I let thread creators upload pictures.